Indirect costs of research

 Further information on the Research Support Fund is available on the website.

-UNBC is affiliated with the British Columbia Academic Health Science Network (BC AHSN) and the Northern Health Authority (NHA).
+UNBC is affiliated with Michael Smith Health Research BC (MSHRBC) and the Northern Health Authority (NHA).

 Incremental Project Grants